 9 Top Hidden Gems in Europe: Best Vacation Spots for 2024

-Off the Beaten Path in Europe
+Off the Beaten Track in Europe

-Fjords in Montenegro or the Northern Lights in Finland… check out these off the beaten path travel destinations in Europe.
+Fjords in Montenegro or the Northern Lights in Finland… check out these off the beaten track travel destinations in Europe.
 Hidden gems in Europe may seem like an oxymoron – the Eiffel Tower, Big Ben, etc. attract hordes of tourists, after all.
 But the good news is that there are still many hidden travel gems in both eastern and western Europe, from amazing mountain hikes followed by Michelin rated restaurants in southern France to spectacular, very affordable beaches in Albania.
 Here are our hidden gems in Europe for 2024.

-• 🌃 Nightlife: The town of Ohrid in Macedonia is teeming with life – excellent Balkan food (grilled meats, fresh salads, wonderful baked goods), a vibrant nightlife with bars and clubs of all kinds.
+🌃 Nightlife: The town of Ohrid in Macedonia is teeming with life – excellent Balkan food (grilled meats, fresh salads, wonderful baked goods), a vibrant nightlife with bars and clubs of all kinds.

-• Lake life: The lake itself is a gorgeous blue and lovely for swimming and boating.
+Lake life: The lake itself is a gorgeous blue and lovely for swimming and boating.
 You can rent a kayak or motorboat.

-• ➡️ The very affordable boat tour below (only $21/person) is a really good one.
+➡️ The very affordable boat tour below (only $21/person) is a really good one.
 You get a panoramic view of the city (only possible from the lake), learn about the history, and get local recommendations from Nikola, who’s from Ohrid.

 🔥 Hot tip: The best part of Ohrid may be how cheap it is compared to similar European vacations.
 As of the time of writing, you could get a 1 bedroom apartment with kitchenette for under $200 for a week on Airbnb in July (you read that right).